brianm/a/README.md

 The <code>test</code> target tries to run tests in the project root, and all directories other then WORKSPACE and .git off of the root.
 You may need to customize this behavior for your needs.
+If you do need to customize this behavior, take a look at the <code>fmt</code> target as well, as it uses the same heuristic as <code>test</code>.